 What Do The Colors On The King Cake Mean?

+The colored sugars on a king cake represent justice, (purple), faith (green), and power (gold).
 Traditionally a small plastic baby, symbolizing the baby Jesus, is tucked into the cooked cake for good luck.
-The recipient of the baby is responsible for baking the next King Cake.
+The recipient of the baby is responsible for bringing a cake to the next king cake party!

 Can The King Cake Dough Be Made In Advance?